karlhulme/djsonotron/readme.md

 Todo

-- Allow the "value" to be specified in the validate functions
-- Delete surplus properties on validate (optional)
-- Generate an oak-based web server scaffold
+- Generate a router for the oak web server
 - Generate an OpenAPI compliant definition that is served by the web server

 And finally...